-This rum spiked Eggnog Cake with cream cheese frosting and white chocolate ganache is just the thing to warm you up this Holiday season!
+This Eggnog Cake with cream cheese frosting and white chocolate ganache is just the thing to warm you up this Holiday season!

 Wow, I’ve rambled on for 4 paragraphs about Christmas movies.
 Don’t even get me started on our Christmas decorations.
 That’s a whole post unto itself.